-Data is acquired to identify trends and patterns and to support improvement strategies primarily through the electronic case record system.
+Data is acquired to identify trends and patterns and to support improvement strategies primarily through the CDMS.
 Additional sources of data for drawing correlations are the SIE Incident Management Database and the Nurse Consultant Monthly Health Audits.

 (b) Specify the types of medication errors that providers are required to record: